-I shouldn't have to issue a spoiler alert before I say that the Federal Open Market

-Committee decided to hold off on raising interest rates at our last meeting.
+I shouldn't have to issue a spoiler alert before I say that the Federal Open Market Committee (FOMC) decided to hold off on raising interest rates at our last meeting.
 I considered it a close call, in part reflecting the conflicting signals we're getting: On the one hand, the U.S. economy continues to strengthen and is closing in on full employment, while on the other, global developments pose downside risks.

 The unequivocally good news is that the economic expansion is entering its seventh year with solid momentum.
-Over the past five years, real GDP growth has averaged a little over 2 percent and the unemployment rate has fallen by nearly a percentage point per year.
+Over the past five years, real GDP growth has averaged a little over 2% and the unemployment rate has fallen by nearly a percentage point per year.
 I expect that pace of recovery to continue, despite strong global headwinds.

 Consumer spending is powering the economy.
-We've seen real consumer spending increase more than 3 percent over the past year and auto sales are on pace to exceed 17 million vehicles this year-the highest level seen since the early 2000s.
+We've seen real consumer spending increase more than 3% over the past year and auto sales are on pace to reach 17 million vehicles this year-the highest level seen since the early 2000s.
 Strong fundamentals point to continued solid gains going forward: Despite the recent declines in the stock market, the ratio of wealth to income is close to all-time highs, household debt burden has come down considerably, and real income growth-helped by the drop in energy prices-remains strong.
 Business spending is on an upswing as well.
-Overall, I see real GDP increasing at about a 2 percent annual rate on average over the second half of 2015 and next year.
+Overall, I see real GDP increasing at a 21⁄4% annual rate in the second half of 2015, and GDP growth to be a little above 2% next year.

 The labor market continues to improve as well.
-We're on pace to add about 2.4 million jobs this year and job vacancies are the highest they've been since they started collecting the data back in 2000.
+We're on pace to add 2.5 million jobs this year and job vacancies are the highest they've been since they started collecting the data back in 2000.
 Given the progress we've made and the momentum we're seeing, we should reach or exceed full employment on a broad set of measures by the end of this year or early next year.
-In particular, I expect the unemployment rate to fall below 5 percent either later this year or early next year and remain there into 2017.
+In particular, I expect the unemployment rate to fall below 5% later this year and remain there through 2016.

 This brings me to the question of how to gauge what a healthy, full-employment labor market looks like.
 The most common metric is the "natural rate" of unemployment-the optimal rate we can expect in a fully functioning economy.
-Before the recession, it was generally thought to be around 5 percent.
-Since then, there has been a lot of research examining whether the events of the past decade have pushed the natural rate up-say, due to an increasing skills mismatch between workers and jobs-or down, owing to changes in the demographic makeup of the labor force-that is, a greater representation in the workforce of groups that tend to have lower unemployment rates.2 My assessment is that there has not been any lasting, significant shift in either direction.
-My estimate of the natural rate of unemployment today is 5 percent, consistent with pre-recession estimates.
-With the current rate at 5.1 percent, we are very close.
+Before the recession, it was generally thought to be around 5% (see Weidner and Williams 2011).
+Since then, there has been a lot of research examining whether the events of the past decade have pushed the natural rate up-say, due to an increasing skills mismatch between workers and jobs-or down, owing to changes in the demographic makeup of the labor force-that is, a greater representation in the workforce of groups that tend to have lower unemployment rates (Aaronson et al. 2015, Daly et al. 2012, and Lazear and Spletzer 2012).
+My assessment is that there has not been any lasting, significant shift in either direction.
+My estimate of the natural rate of unemployment today is 5%, consistent with pre-recession estimates.
+With the current rate at 5.1%, we are very close.